 And then select the time change you want:

-For more registration information, check out our posts on registering for the IELTS.
+For more registration information, check out our post on registering for the IELTS.

 NOTE: Special thanks to Matt Slayton in Magoosh Student Help for doing the initial research and assisting with the writing.